shadowpanther/resonite-headless/README.md

 # resonite-headless
 Docker image of a Resonite headless server

-See Resonite Discord for beta access key.
+Use the command `/headlesscode` in Resonite to get a betakey.
 Steam login is required to download the client.
 You'll have to disable SteamGuard, so probably create a separate Steam account for your headless server.

 Sample docker-compose:
 ```